gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 glycohemoglobine (GHB_D - I), and blood pressure (BPX_D - I) were also
 obtained.

+Glucose and Insulin values were used to calculate the HOMA-IR.

 #### Dietary data

 For dietary data, NHANES has two days of data collection, one during the